 AM-Bench is an international organization that strongly encourages broad participation from industry, academia and national labs from around the world.
 We are interested in all aspects of additive manufacturing, including build methods, in situ and ex situ measurements, theory, and modeling for metals, polymers, ceramics, and composite materials.
 If you want to become involved, there are several ways this can happen.

-Benchmark Tests: AM-Bench is extremely interested in any highly controlled AM machines or measurement methods that could be used for future benchmark tests.
+Benchmark Measurements: AM Bench is extremely interested in highly controlled AM build processes and measurement methods that could be used for future benchmarks.
 Such builds and/or measurements could be incorporated into the large sets of benchmark measurements that occur every three years or could form independent benchmarks that would run asynchronously from this three-year schedule.
-If you have ideas for suitable measurements, or if you would like to collaborate on future benchmark tests, please contact one of the chairs of the current Organizing Committee, Brandon Lane or Lyle Levine.
+If you have ideas for suitable builds or measurements, or if you would like to collaborate on future benchmarks, please contact one of the chairs of the current Organizing Committee, Brandon Lane or Lyle Levine.

-Conference: AM-Bench holds a conference every three years, one month after the data release.
+Conference: AM Bench holds a conference every three years, one month after the data primary measurement data release.
 Abstracts on all aspects of additive manufacturing are welcome.